microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/PolicyRecordingBot/README.md

 ## Note

 The system will load the bot and join it to appropriate calls and meetings in order for the bot to enforce compliance with the administrative set policy.
+This sample is only designed for compliance recording scenario.
+Do not use it for any other scenarios.

 ## About